rileydurham23/next/README.md

 7. On the "index.mdx" page, on the right side, above the file content, you should see several icons.
 Click the pencil icon to edit the file.

 8. Add new text in the file directly under the last event in the events section.
-For example, your text addition should look like this:
+For example, your text addition should look like the following:

     **IMPORTANT!**
     - spacing and indentation matter.
 Make sure your event entry matches the indentation of the events already on the page.